YousefSalahKassem/BeuatyFace/README.md

 # makeupapp

-Demo App built with flutter
+Demo App built using flutter with:

 GETX Pattern